AwalaApp/specs/rs000-core.md

 For this reason, Awala implementations SHOULD be tolerant to clock drifts of up two hours in all channel- or binding-level communications where at least one of the peers is a private node.
 For instance, this tolerance applies to the validity period of RAMF messages and Awala PKI certificates, as well as the validity of TLS certificates of couriers in a CRC.

-For the avoidance of doubt, this recommendation does not apply to the CRC between a courier and a public gateway because neither peer is a private node.
-Consequently, in this scenario, couriers are still required to refuse any TLS certificate that is not valid at the time the connection takes places, but it is still recommended that the public gateway be tolerant to a potential clock drift in the channels with private gateways.
+For the avoidance of doubt, this recommendation does not apply to the CRC between a courier and a Internet gateway because neither peer is a private node.
+Consequently, in this scenario, couriers are still required to refuse any TLS certificate that is not valid at the time the connection takes places, but it is still recommended that the Internet gateway be tolerant to a potential clock drift in the channels with private gateways.

 ## Open Questions